-4. Dispositive Motions.
+3. Dispositive Motions.

 Each side is allowed one motion for summary judgment pursuant to Fed.
 R. Civ.
-P. 56, regardless of whether such motion is denominated as a motion for summary judgment or summary adjudication.
+P. 56, regardless of whether such motion is denominated as a motion for summary judgment.
 To the extent it is appropriate based on undisputed facts and controlling principles of law, the court may sua sponte enter summary judgment for the nonmoving party.

 Counsel should not wait until the motion cutoff to file their motion for summary judgment or partial summary judgment.
-All potentially dispositive motions shall comply with the requirements set forth in the Court's Order Re: Summary Judgment Motions, which will be issued at the time the court issues its Case Management and Scheduling Order, i.e., after the Scheduling Conference.
+All potentially dispositive motions shall comply with the requirements set forth in the Court's Order Re: Summary Judgment Motions, which will be issued at the time the court issues its Case Management and Scheduling Order.